 - Select Policies.

-- Select your policy to filter VPNs.
+- Select your VPN policy.

 - View the list of users and the number of attempts they have made to access a VPN.